 - 1 On the Rhythmyx Server Administrator, click the Security tab.
 The default subtab is the Security Providers tab.
 Leave this tab selected. - 2 On the Security Providers tab, click the [New] button. - 3 Rhythmyx displays the Select new security provider type dialog.
-From the drop list, choose Directory Connection Security Provider and click the [OK] button.

-Rhythmyx displays the JNDI Security Provider Details dialog.
+From the drop list, choose Directory Connection Security Provider and click the [OK] button. - Rhythmyx displays the JNDI Security Provider Details dialog. - 4 In the Provider Name field, enter FastForward Security Provider.